freerasmea/freerasmea.github.io/_posts/2016-11-04-all-out-november-29-in-detroit.md

   Detroit / Dearborn, Grand Rapids, Minneapolis / St. Paul, Cincinnati, Indiana, and other Midwest areas are already committed to attend.
 ---
-## NEW TIME!! - All out for November 29th federal court hearing—most important of the case—in Detroit!
+## NEW TIME!! - All out for November 29th federal court hearing—most important of the case—in Detroit! _Hearing time changed by judge._

 ![protest-outside-courtroom.jpg]({{site.baseurl}}/assets/img/protest-outside-courtroom.jpg)